weyandtim/electricity_usage/README.md

 ## Acknowledgments

 This repository was set up using the [SSC Cookiecutter for Python Packages](https://github.com/ssciwr/cookiecutter-python-package).

-The project relies on data from [electricity maps](https://github.com/electricitymaps/electricitymaps-contrib).
+The project relies on data from [Electricity Maps](https://github.com/electricitymaps/electricitymaps-contrib).